 The Group is a fast-expanding provider of veterinary services and has its Support Office in Keynsham, England.
-The Group is the UK’s market leader in veterinary care with over 17,000 employees and over 1,500 clinics.
-The Group is also the largest veterinary care provider in Europe with operations in the UK and Ireland, Sweden, Norway, Denmark, Finland, Germany, Switzerland, the Netherlands, Belgium, France, Spain, Poland, Czech Republic, Portugal, Canada and USA.
+The Group is the world’s leading veterinary care provider a network of clinics, hospitals and out-of-hour centres based across 19 countries employing over 28,000 staff.
+The Group has operations in the UK and Ireland, Sweden, Norway, Denmark, Finland, Germany, Switzerland, the Netherlands, Belgium, France, Spain, Poland, Czech Republic, Portugal, Canada and USA.

 The Group takes commitment to corporate and social responsibility very seriously.
 We have six core principles that support everything we do and, as outlined in ‘Our Principles’ and ‘Our Values’, we strive to maintain the highest standards in all that we do.

 These Principles and Values provide the framework for all staff to make the right decisions and to act in a fair, trustworthy and impartial manner at all times, towards both internal colleagues and external partners.

 The Group’s Tax Strategy is aligned to these Principles and Values, ensuring the management of tax obligations is carried out with a focus on openness, transparency and engagement with stakeholders, including HMRC and the tax authorities in each country.
 In complying with legislation, our objective is to pay the right amount of tax and to submit the correct information to tax authorities in good time.